Engels in Manchester: Past Meets Present

 History shows that individual and collective memory can fade rapidly after health crises.
 Recording testimonies in the moment plays a vital role in supporting individuals and communities to find meaning from their lived experiences in the face of complexity and uncertainty.
 It creates a permanent historical record of a crisis that captures societal responses that were not prominent in public narratives at the time.
 It also counters retrospective attempts to establish new public narratives of crisis for socio-political purposes.

 Critiques of capturing experiences during crisis focus on the potential harm to participants.
-Snow’s talk will use evaluation data to show how such risks can be minimised if the work is undertaken in a supportive, responsive framework.
-To conclude, Snow will argue that historians need to be as concerned with preserving the present as they are about exploring the past.
+Stephanie’s talk will use evaluation data to show how such risks can be minimised if the work is undertaken in a supportive, responsive framework.

 How has British Imperialism shaped the modern world?